lukasdo/Decent-Gaggia/README.md

 # Intro

-This project started by the idea to improve the well known Gaggia Classic.
-Inspired by [Decent Espresso](https://decentespresso.com) and other Arduino coffe projects I tried to develop my own version of a "Decent" Gaggia Classic with an Arduino board.
-The inital prototype has a PID using an Arduino.
+This project started with the idea to improve the well known Gaggia Classic.
+Inspired by [Decent Espresso](https://decentespresso.com) and other Arduino coffee projects I tried to develop my version of a "Decent" Gaggia Classic with an Arduino board.
+The initial prototype has a PID using an Arduino.
 Further development shall lead to pressure profiling and saving multiple shot profiles.
 # Feature preview

 https://user-images.githubusercontent.com/44913260/158221775-f9eea863-3e5c-412b-b36b-08d66c145335.MOV